enkidevs/curriculum/sql/dql/what-is-sql/what-is-an-rdbms.md

 ---
 ## Practice

-How do you think we could create a table called `products`?
-Fill in the gap below.
+How do you think we could create the `products` table?

 ```sql
 ??? (